Lapratomo24/wordventurist/README.md

 ![Word Venturis Logo](assets/images/wv-logo.png)

 The logo is created on Canva.
-The color scheme consists of three main colors, namely Amaranth #9F2B68, Golden Yellow #FFC000, and Whitesmoke.
+The color scheme for the page consists of three main colors, namely Amaranth #9F2B68, Golden Yellow #FFC000, and Whitesmoke.

 Google Font's Hind font is applied to the body of the page.
 Bungee Shade font is used for every guessed letter behind each question mark, while Luckiest Guy font is used for the text on both Guess and Restart buttons respectively.